snirsh/annie-bunny/README.md

    - Search Engine: `Annie Bunny`<br/>
    - Shortcut: `ab`<br/>
    - URL with %s in place of query: `https://fast-harbor-72501.herokuapp.com/search?cmd=%s`
-4. And then select it as your main search engine!<br/>
 ### Firefox
 1. Install the “Add custom search engine” Firefox Add-on
 2. Open up the extension